auth0/docs/articles/integrations/marketing/eloqua/index.md

 To import your Auth0 users into Eloqua:

 - Export your user data as a CSV file with the [User Import / Export Extension](/extensions/user-import-export).
-- Import the file using Oracl Eloqua's contact upload wizard.
+- Import the file using Oracle Eloqua's contact upload wizard.

 ### Create a User Data File